Autothrottle: History

-Shortly after AutoPower's success companies Sperry (now part of Honeywell) and Collins have started competing in autothrottle's development, equipping with it more and more liners and business jets.
+Shortly after AutoPower's success, two companies, Sperry (now part of Honeywell) and Collins started competing in the development of an autothrottle, with more and more liners and business jets being equipped with it.

-Today it is often linked to a Flight Management System, and FADEC is an extension of the concept to control many other parameters besides fuel flow.
+Today, it is often linked to a Flight Management System.
+FADEC is an extension of the autothrottle concept and controls many other parameters besides fuel flow.